M-Eng/M-Eng.github.io/_publications/beans-in-burger.md

 If you found this work useful, please cite the associated paper:

 <div class="notice--info">
 M. Engilberge, L. Chevallier, P. Perez, and M. Cord, “Finding Beans in Burgers: Deep Semantic-Visual Embedding with Localization,” in Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, Jun.
-2018, pp. 3984–3993, doi: 10.1109/CVPR.2018.00419.
+2018, pp. 3984–3993
 </div>

 <div class="notice--info" markdown="1">